buildfoundation/mainframer/README.md

 - Mainframer is now written in Rust #191
 - Mainframer will speed up most of existing workflows by syncing during remote command execution #188

-You can track `3.x` development progress by looking at [3.0.0 milestone](https://github.com/gojuno/mainframer/milestone/6).
+You can track `3.x` development progress using the [3.0.0 milestone](https://github.com/gojuno/mainframer/milestone/6).

 ## Supported Actions